pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 **Name normalization:**

 While Prometheus uses a certain metrics naming convention, OpenTelemetry implements different semantic conventions for metrics, and the two open standards do not fully conform.
-For instance, Prometheus conventionally appends unit identifiers to metric names whereas OpenTelemetry stores this information separately from the name.
+Most significantly, OpenTelemetry supports the `.` and `/` characters in metric names but Prometheus does not, requiring that they be converted to `_` before being sent to a Prometheus-compatible system.
+Additionally, Prometheus conventionally appends unit identifiers to metric names whereas OpenTelemetry stores this information separately from the name.
 The OpenTelemetry Collector's Prometheus receiver and exporters will attempt to perform a mapping from name to metadata and back to make this transparent when it can.

 **Unsupported Prometheus features**